Nevertheless it is important to know where a person stands. Here is where I stand:

 I Believe that a literal man named Adam and a literal woman named Eve were the first parents of all humans (Act 17.26).

 I Believe that Adam's sin in the garden of Eden plagued the rest of mankind with spiritual alienation/rebellion from God (Rom 5.12).
-As a result every human being is born deprived of a relationship with God and does not have God the Holy Spirit dwelling united with his human spirit (Jude 19).
-Further, Adam's sin introduced destruction into the universe itself and from which it "groans" to be destroyed/remade (Rom 8.
-19023).
-Man's nature itself was warped into total depravity (Rom 3.9-18).
+As a result every human being is born in deprivation—deprived of a relationship with God and does not have God the Holy Spirit dwelling united with his human spirit (Jude 19) and depravity—depraved, in that Adam's sin introduced corruption/death/destruction into the universe itself and from which it "groans" to be destroyed/remade (Rom 8.
+19-23).
+Man's nature itself is warped in total depravity (Rom 3.9-18).

 I Believe that the eternal Son of God became the sinless God-Man (in an incarnation called the Hypostatic Union), a Jewish male named Jesus (Col 2.9), when he was conceived by the power of God the Holy Spirit in the womb of a virgin named Mary (Luke 1.31-35).